panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ## 2. The infinite loop and new objects references

-Even if you setup correctly the `useEffect()` dependencies, still, you have to be careful when using objects as dependencies.
+Even if you set up correctly the `useEffect()` dependencies, still, you have to be careful when using objects as dependencies.

-For example, the following component `CountSecrets` watches the words user types into the input, and as soon as the user types the special word `'secret'`, a counter is increased and showed on the page.
+For example, the following component `CountSecrets` watches the words the user types into the input, and as soon as the user types the special word `'secret'`, a counter is increased and showed on the page.

 Here's a possible implementation of the component: